Doing recycling wrong can endanger the whole process. Including the people who work in it.

 But I also saw a lemon, some potatoes, and some mushrooms.
 (Glass sinks to the bottom leaving lighter trash on top.)

 I’m sure no one really thought food belonged in the recycling container.
 Some people were just careless.
-Actually, I don’t know how widespread this recycling mistake might be.
 Greensboro’s recycling carts are brown and its trash carts are green!
+The confusion that causes may add to the food contamination its MRF receives, but it’s a widespread problem.

 I said earlier that plastic bags don’t belong at a MRF because they tangle the equipment.
 Other tanglers include